Lots of people ask us similar questions.

-We currently use Sony brand professional cameras, our current work horses are Sony A9’s (for the enthusiasts) and they're brilliant.
+We currently use Sony brand professional cameras, our current work horses are Sony A9’s and they're brilliant.
 They work especially well in low light without needing flash, plus they’re mirrorless so we can be silent ninja’s and grab photos with zero noise, making them perfect for discreet photography during your ceremony.
 Duplicate kit comes everywhere so in the unlikely event of equipment failure, your day won’t be interrupted.
 We bring a pile of equally lovely lenses as well as a bag of flashes, batteries and other useful equipment.
 Occasionally we use reflectors, video lights and other small pieces of lighting equipment, though we try to keep this to an absolute minimum and always out of the way so our coverage stays subtle.

+Will carries a duck call, we can't really justify why.
 We also carry a bag of useful stuff like tape, lollipops, safety pins, mints and cartoon plasters... because you just never know.